-Irene Petras is a Senior Legal Advisor for the Sub-Saharan Africa program.
+Irene Petras is the Regional Director for the Sub-Saharan Africa program.
 She manages country and regional programs in East, Southern, and West Africa.
 Irene works to improve the legal environment for civil society organizations by facilitating CSOs’ understanding of, and participation in legislative and policy-making processes and providing technical support to governments on enabling legislation.

 Irene’s work and interests at ICNL have covered a variety of topics including the drafting and implementation of laws and policies regulating CSOs; developing and implementing continental and global legal instruments to protect the freedoms of assembly, association, expression, and public participation, and equipping local partners to better respond to legal threats, including advances in laws regulating digital space and countering terrorism.
 Irene’s research has contributed to the development of continental guidelines for effective state protection of association and assembly in Africa.
 Her current research focus on how civil society should respond to threats to association and assembly rights in the digital age; effective models for self-regulation of CSOs in Africa; and interrogating the legal framework for philanthropy in Africa.